derekshoneycutt/Euclid.jl/README.md

 ## Drawings

-The above code sample, as well as the EUclid project this was developed for also utilize a specific drawing library located at [https://derekshoneycutt.github.io/EuclidGLMakie.jl/index.html](https://derekshoneycutt.github.io/EuclidGLMakie.jl/index.html).
+The above code sample, as well as the Euclid project this was developed for also utilize a specific drawing library located at [https://github.com/derekshoneycutt/EuclidGLMakie.jl](https://github.com/derekshoneycutt/EuclidGLMakie.jl).
 This was decoupled from this project to keep this one cleaner and more versatile.